ckgresla/website/pages/ponderings.md

 7. In the history of humanity, is the advent of civilization a hardware or software upgrade?

-10. Is writing an Essay or crafting a Presentation just writing a program in English to be executed on someone else’s brain?
+10. Is writing an Essay or crafting a Presentation just writing a program in English to be executed on someone else's brain?

 11. For something to be Real (or rather exist) must it then also be True?
 Or is it possible for something that is False to exist?